DenysTsotsko/ee241/README.md

 - **Lab 5**: Connectome Dynamics (C. Elegans)
   - Analysis of the C. Elegans neural network (`dynworm` package).
   - Includes simulation and report templates.

+# Don't forget to star this repo, in case you use my lab as a reference
+with ❤️
+Denys